-The John Lawson Surgical Group provides comprehensive testing and treatment for achalasia at our surgery center in The Tri-Cities.
+Premier Surgical Lawson Group provides comprehensive testing and treatment for achalasia at our surgery center in The Tri-Cities.
 To learn more about the symptoms of achalasia and the treatment options available, please call (423) 975-5650 to schedule your consultation with our general surgeons today!
-The surgeons at the John Lawson Surgical Group provide diagnosis and treatment for patients with achalasia in Johnson City, Bristol, and Kingsport, TN, seek care today.
+The surgeons at the Premier Surgical Lawson Group provide diagnosis and treatment for patients with achalasia in Johnson City, Bristol, and Kingsport, TN, seek care today.

 What are the Symptoms of Achalasia?

 Because of the malfunction of the esophageal muscles, patients with achalasia will typically experience:

 Many people will also avoid eating because of the associated problems, which can cause unintentional weight loss.

 When a patient comes forward with symptoms that may point to Achalasia, a doctor may test by performing endoscopy and examining the esophagus.
 Other times, a manometry or an X-Ray may also be administered.

 Achalasia can be treated in a number of ways.
 A doctor may recommend a combination of changes in diet, medication, Botox injections, and surgery.

 While a diet can’t treat Achalasia, it can help make life easier.
 It is recommended that sufferers of this issue begin eating softer food and drinking more water with their meals.
 Some have also found that the bubbles in carbonated beverages help push food down the throat and make it easier to process.